Preventing Heart Disease

 Heart disease is the leading cause of death for both men and women in the United States.
 Each year, more than one million people lose their lives from some form of heart disease, some of which may be genetic, and some are the result of lifestyle choices.

-UnityPoint Health - Cedar Rapids is a leader in heart care and known as the area's heart hospital.
-People choose us when they want the best possible heart care team helping them prevent, manage — and overcome — heart or vascular disease.
-Over the last 40 plus year, our heart care team has performed more than 60,000 open heart surgeries and procedures.
+UnityPoint Health - St. Luke's Hospital is a leader in heart care and known as the Cedar Rapids Heart Hospital.
+People choose St. Luke's when they want the best possible heart care team helping them prevent, manage — and overcome — heart or vascular disease.
+Since 1978, St. Luke's Heart Care team has performed more than 60,000 open heart surgeries and procedures.
 Experience results in better outcomes.

-St. Luke's can help assess your risk for heart problems and give you the tools you need to improve your heart health.
+St. Luke's can assess your risk for heart problems and give you the tools you need to improve your heart health with these resources: